 - Make a decision about whether you should be selected for interview and appointment;

-- Conduct relevant pre-appointment screening (e.g. carry out criminal record/National Security Vetting checks, references);
+- Conduct relevant pre-appointment screening (e.g. National Security Vetting checks, obtain references);

 - Review and audit the process and its outcomes;